 The property includes a kitchen area, horseshoe pits, bocce field, 18 hole disc golf course, barbecue pit, playground for children and fishing in nearby Marsh Creek.
 Hiking is also nearby, there’s a field large enough for football or soccer games, volleyball and basketball courts and a 40’x40′ cement pad great for dancing.

 Amenities include full hook-ups, showers, flush toilets and cell phone service.

-Open June to September Labour Day weekend.
+Open May long weekend to September Labour Day weekend.
 Small pets are welcome.
 Wheelchair accessible.